siddharthreddyarutla/java-learning/src/main/java/com/example/javaLearning/designPatterns/structural/flyweight/flyweight.md

 * Particles in a simulation.
 * Emojis or icons rendered repeatedly.

-👉 Instead of creating separate copies of repeating data, store shared data (intrinsic state) in a **shared object** and external data (extrinsic state) outside.
+👉 Instead of creating separate copies of repeating data, store shared data (intrinsic abstractState) in a **shared object** and external data (extrinsic abstractState) outside.

 ---